 Star Scraper: The mega-structures meet the qualification line by a slim margin; Dredd mentions that Ma-Ma's penthouse is at least a kilometer above ground, and Peach Trees is only one of many such structures.

-Steel Ear Drums: Ma-Ma stands in front of three gatling guns all firing continuously at the same time, with no ear protection.
+Ma-Ma stands near three Gatling guns all firing continuously at the same time, with no ear protection.
 A little later, she doesn't even need to raise her voice to give commands on where to fire.
+None of the mooks appear to wearing any hearing protection either.

 Ma-Ma tries intimidating Dredd with a dead man's switch tied to her heartbeat.
 Instead of backing down, Dredd shoots her non-fatally then tosses her out a window to the bottom floor, where the transmitter won't be able to get through to the receiver.